joelhawksley/identity/components/slides.md

 end
 ```

-^ And it looks like our test helper is to blame, passing a hash to #render.
+^ And it looks like our test helper is to blame,

+^ S passing a hash to #render.

 ^ It turns out that ActionView's #render method accepts a couple different types of arguments